 My twenty-five years as a wildlife biologist enabled me to qualify for this work, especially since I had conducted my own research on the northern goshawk, a large, forest hawk of North America.
 I applied for the position, and to my extreme joy, I was hired.

 I had the pleasure of working for Dara Adams, a Ph.D. student from Ohio State University.
 Dara was investigating monkey behavior in response to the presence of predators, including the harpy eagle.
 She wanted to learn if five species of local monkeys altered their behavior when near an active eagle nest.
 She also wanted to know which of these monkey species found themselves at the end of a pair of eagle talons, being carried into the nest to feed the eagle chick.

 I spent half my time searching for groups of monkeys and recording their numbers, behavior, and distance from the eagle nest.
 The other half was dedicated to watching the eagle nest and recording feeding behavior and the types of prey that were fed to the chick.

-My experiences from that summer have become the foundation for the harpy eagle study in Tambopata.
+My experiences from that summer have become the foundation for the harpy eagle study in Shadows in the Selva.
 I hope readers will vicariously feel the excitement of watching the largest eagle in South America raise a chick from nestling to fledgling.
-In Secrets in the Selva, the harpy eagles function as characters rather than backdrop.
+In Shadows in the Selva, the harpy eagles function as characters rather than as backdrop.
 They influence the behavior of the protagonist and drive much of the action of the first part of the story.